Your AI agent knows everything about you.

 cargo install --git https://github.com/jmcentire/signet.git signet

-# Create your vault (generates root keypair)
+# Create your vault (generates keypair, stores mnemonic)

 signet init

-3. Connect to Claude Desktop
+2. Connect to Claude Desktop

 # Add to ~/Library/Application Support/Claude/claude_desktop_config.json